-1.2.3.1.Engagement in an agreement for the purchase of rights to land on Menachem Begin Road, Tel Aviv
+1.2.3.2.Engagement in an agreement for the purchase of rights to land on Menachem Begin Road, Tel Aviv

 On April 22, 2018, the Company entered into an agreement with unrelated third parties (the "Sellers") for the purchase of rights to land located on Menachem Begin Road, Tel Aviv, holding a 4-floor building over a commercial ground floor, in the total area of approx. 5,500 sqm and underground floors mostly leased for office purposes.
-In consideration for the purchase of rights to the land, the Company will pay the Sellers NIS 260 million (exclusive of V.A.T.).
+The property includes unutilized building rights according to the zoning plan that applies to the land at a total scope of approx. 21,000 sqm, above-ground, and additional rights.
+In consideration for the purchase of rights to the land, the Company paid the Sellers NIS 260 million (exclusive of V.A.T.).
 The transaction was closed on May 14, 2018.
-For further details, see the Company's immediate reports of April 23, 2018 and May 14, 2018 (Ref.: 2018-01-040060 and 2018-01-038517), which are incorporated herein by reference.
+For further details, see the Company's immediate reports of April 23, 2018 and May 14, 2018 (Ref.: 2018-01-040060 and 2018-01-038517, respectively), which are incorporated herein by reference.

-1.2.3.2.
+1.2.3.3.
 Winning of tender for the construction of a facility for waste sorting and recycling and energy production in the Rishon LeZion area

 On April 10, 2018, notice was received by Zero Waste Ltd. ("Zero Waste"), a corporation held by GES in equal shares with Shikun & Binui ("Shikun & Binui"), whereby Zero Waste was the chosen winner of a BOT tender for the planning, funding, construction and operation of a facility for the sorting and recycling of municipal waste and energy production (the "Project"), which was issued by the Ministry of Finance (the Accountant General) and the Ministry of Environmental Protection.
 The project will be built in the area of the Dan Region Wastewater Treatment Plant (the Shafdan) in Rishon LeZion and its cost during the construction period is estimated at approx. NIS 750 million.
 The execution of the Project is subject to the completion of a financial closing of the Project.
-For further details, see Note 6B to the financial statements as of March 31, 2018 and the Company's immediate report of April 11, 2018 (Ref: 2018-01-036841), which is incorporated herein by reference.
+For further details, see Note 3H to the financial statements as of June 30, 2018 and the Company's immediate report of April 11, 2018 (Ref: 2018-01-036841), which is incorporated herein by reference.